BabtouZER/FAIL2BAN_GUIDE/GUIDE.md

 The file path log is here : ***/var/lib/docker/volumes/myowncloud_owncloud_data/_data/files/owncloud.log***.

 ### 3. For each rules, create file *.conf*
-For each rules, create the file : */etc/fail2ban/filter.d/**<nam_rule>**.conf* Inject your configuration.
+For each rules, create the file : */etc/fail2ban/filter.d/**<name_rule>**.conf* Inject your configuration.

 - Example rule *flask-login* in the file *flask-login.conf*:
 ```
 [Definition]
 failregex = "message":"Login failed: '.*' \(Remote IP: '<HOST>'\)"
 ignoreregex =
 ```
-The regex depends on the message is generated when (in our case) a user is trying to connect in the auth page but his ids are bad...
+The regex depends on the message generated when (in our case) a user is trying to connect in the auth page but his ids are bad...

 - Example *flaskapp* log, login failed for user :
 ```